|

 for things to do in the winter if you can't get out and train (September 2009).

-OPERANT CONDITIONING IN THEORY AND PRACTICE The Three Part Series on Using Clicker Training with Operant Conditioning.
+OPERANT CONDITIONING IN THEORY AND PRACTICE Part 1:

 This article focuses on the more theoretical side of clicker training and how it